 The cool thing about these yummy pancakes is their flexible variations.
 You can freely use custard cream or matcha cream to fill these sandwich pancakes.

 These Japanese pancakes are a quick and tasty breakfast option that you have to try out once for you and your entire family.
-Make sure to keep your pancakes warm for the best flavor.
+Make sure you know the appropriate method to keep pancakes warm for the best flavor when enjoying it.

 Option #2: Japanese Street Crepes

-Japanese street crepes are an amazing twist to the classic recipe.
+Japanese crepe ideas are varied.
+And these street crepes are an amazing twist to the classic recipe.
 These thin cony crepes with a filling of your choice inside are very popular among young Japanese, especially the on-the-go version.

 You can choose your desired filling, which ranges from strawberry, caramel to lettuce and tuna.